littlenines/nuxt-vuetify-FFXV-weapons-list/README.md

 # FFXV WEAPONS LIST
-Used in this project Nuxt,Vuetify and javaScript <br>
+Used in this project Nuxt,Vuetify and JavaScript <br>

 ## Desc
 CRUD Data table with search bar and custom group-by